 Important: Drive mapping is temporary and all mappings disappear when the Remote Desktop Connection (RDC) is disconnected.

-- Log into the PCI jump server with the UMROOT\p-uniqname account.
+- Log into the PCA jump server with the UMROOT\p-uniqname account.

 - Internet Explorer automatically launches RDC.